-Why study fine art for 5 years to become a professional fine artist?
+5 years to become a professional fine artist?

 So I thought when I first applied to the mastery program fall 2019 .

-The whole idea, like many other ideas in my head, came out of feeling of a challenge.
+The whole idea, like many other ideas in my head, came out of urge for a challenge.
 I have never been particularly interested in doing arts, all my life I have been doing a lot "serious" stuff, like taking education in Management and IT Science.
 Like really, make living on being artist, only gave me flashbacks to la Boheme and Mimi dying in poverty in her cold attic in Paris.

 Well I wish I had an attic in Paris I do, but maybe not the second part.
 Not really my style